Host your

 Q:Can I use Jekyll, Hexo, or Next.js?

 Yes.
 Any framework that outputs static HTML, CSS, and JS can be published.
-For Next.js, use static export mode.
+For Next.js, use static export mode and upload the out directory.

 Q:Will the site still be SEO-friendly?